nMaroulis/sibyl/README.md

 - Bybit
 - Kraken

+### Crypto Wiki Chatbot - Wiki Module 💬
+An interactive **chatbot** which is based on a custom **RAG system**, which includes thousands of crypto-related publications, books and articles.
+After you ask a crypto-related question, the embeddings for your query are created and the most similar embeddings are found in the ***chromaDB*** Embeddings Database.
+The similarity method is a hybrid approach, using cosine similarity, BM25 keyword search matching and FAISS indexing similarity.

+In order to use this functionality, you have to:
+1. Provide a valid HuggingFace or OpenAI API key, to be stored in the local encrypted Database.
+2. Download the chromaDB Embeddings Database, which is not by default provided in the implementation.
+The download is available through the UI, or adding manually the following file https://drive.google.com/file/d/15Vrxs6sbPnlZZURGr5DopZHlcwEtvaou/view?usp=share_link in the *database/wiki_rag* directory.

 ### Evaluate Stock - Stock Analysis Module 📊
 Choose a Company from a list of available company stocks and: